hpuhr/COMPASS/readme.txt

 Newsletter
 ----------
-If you are interested in our bi-weekly newsletter, please send a mail to atsdb@gmx.at with the subject "Register".
+If you are interested in our newsletter, please send a mail to atsdb@gmx.at with the subject "Register".

 Author